-Fiverr is super popular right now — so much so that it has spawned countless clone sites, a few of which I have talked about here.
-But I’ve never actually reviewed Fiverr itself, so here is a quick rundown on how you can make money on Fiverr.
+Fiverr is super popular right now — so much so that it has spawned countless clone sites, a few of which I have talked about before.
+But I've never actually reviewed the actual Fiverr, so here is a quick rundown on how you can make money on Fiverr.

 What is Fiverr?

 You need to try to get good feedback from your customers to make money on Fiverr.
 If your feedback rating is consistently low, Fiverr has the right to remove your posts.

 Some Good Points

 In spite of any negatives, the simplicity of Fiverr (and other sites like it) is really appealing.
-Sure, you can get paid for your freelancing services on sites like oDesk, Guru, and Elance, but the process is a little more involved and complicated.
+Sure, you can get paid for your freelancing services on sites like Upwork, but the process is a little more involved and complicated.
 Fiverr makes it quick and easy to post a job, get a buyer, and start making money.

 E-Books About Fiverr